girobusan/latid/docs/en/index.md

 lang: en
 top_level_page: true
 ---
-Plese, refer to latest version of documentation at [Github page](https://github.com/girobusan/latid)
+This documentation usually synced with latest version, and may be a bit ahead of current release.

 ## Basics
 1. [ Introduction ](intro.md)